oleksandrsirenko/cloud-native-foundations/exercises/python-helloworld/flask_app_exercise.md

 - Enable the collection of Python logs at the `DEBUG` level.
 Refer to the [logging Python module](https://docs.python.org/3/library/logging.html#logging.basicConfig) for more details.

 Note: For the environment setup, follow the instructions in the previous exercise.

-Feel free to check the [solution video](https://www.youtube.com/watch?v=rdoXsSx1ghk) where detailed operations are demonstrated.

 ## Exercise 1.3 (Optional): Build a Docker Image and Push It to the Docker Hub